floridop/MNXB11-fairytale/fairytale.md

 one day they will see that our "dangerous" ideas were merely the echoes of their own deepest contradictions.

+Humans fear the truth.
+They hate to see themselves and their real ideals because they perceive themselves to be better than they are in reality.
+Because in reality they are just merely human.

 There are multiple ways to pursue such goals.
 For example...

 ------------------------------------------